 Total runtime for the light is approximately an hour and a half.

-Rails and Mounting:- The X300 fits any pistol or rifle with a Picatanny.
+- Rails and Mounting:- The X300 fits any pistol or rifle with a Picatinny.
 The quick release is pretty handy if you swap your weapon light between multiple guns or would prefer to not always have to pack your weapon light around.
-If you don’t have a picatanny or universal rail you can likely still mount the light, you’ll just need to pick up a mount.
+If you don’t have a Picatinny or universal rail you can likely still mount the light, you’ll just need to pick up a mount.

 If you want a pressure activated switch to turn the light on and off, you’re in luck they also sell those.
 Again, they’re not particularly cheap but they are available for both handguns and rifles.